CS-433/ml-project-2-vikings_ml/README.md

 The file `report.pdf` contains our report documenting the project.
 Complimentary to this is the `story.ipynb` notebook, where we try to show our experimenting throughout the project.

 We would like to point out that the files containing helper functions in the different folders, such as `helpers.py`, `handling_images.py` and `data_handling.py`, contains quite similar functions.
-However, many of them are modified for the concrete use in the folders models.
+However, many of them are modified for the concrete use in the folders' models.

 ## Comments on `segmentation_models`